jracelis-hub/my-learning-notes/linux/README.md

 ### ***Where Are Commands***

-To find out which command path that it is preforming from do `which command`
+To find out which command path that it is preforming from do `which command`.

 ```bash
 $which ls